jizongFox/deep-clustering-toolbox/README.md

 # deep-clustering-toolbox
 ### Introduction

-This repo contains the base code for a deep learning framework, used to benchmark algorithms for various dataset.
+This repo contains the base code for a deep learning framework using `PyTorch`, to benchmark algorithms for various dataset.
-The current version supports `MNIST`, `CIFAR10`, `SVHN` and `STL-10` for semi supervised and un supervised learning.
+The current version supports `MNIST`, `CIFAR10`, `SVHN` and `STL-10` for semisupervised and unsupervised learning.
-`ACDC`, `Promise12` and `WMH` are supported as segmentation counterpart.
+`ACDC`, `Promise12`, `WMH` and so on are supported as segmentation counterpart.

 Several projects are rooted from this repo, including: